roonie007/dongoose/README.md

 ## Features

-- 📄 **Schema** - Dongoose uses Zod under the hood to provide a simple schema API to define the structure of your data and validate it.
+- 📄 **Schema** - Dongoose leverages Zod for easy data structuring and validation through a simple schema API.
-- 🔍 **Indexes** - Dongoose allows you to define indexes to automatically insert, update and delete data from the indexes.
+- 🔍 **Indexes** - Dongoose enables automatic data insertion, update, and deletion through defined indexes.
 - ✔️ **Validation** - Dongoose validates data before inserting or updating it using Zod.
+- ⏰ **Timestamps** - Dongoose automatically adds timestamps to your data ( createdAt, updatedAt ).
 - 📝 **Typescript** - Dongoose is written in Typescript and provides type definitions for all of its methods.
 - 🍃 **Lightweight** - Dongoose is very lightweight and has no dependencies other than Zod.
 - 👍 **Easy to use** - Dongoose is very easy to use and has a simple API.